beks2002/PIC16A_Project/README.md

 - Background and source of the dataset

-- LInks to any tutorials you used, andat least 3 specific things you implemented that differentiates your project from what's already in the tutorial
+- Links to any tutorials you used, andat least 3 specific things you implemented that differentiates your project from what's already in the tutorial